hgavil/StockUp/README.md

 * [React Native](https://reactnative.dev/docs/environment-setup)
 * [Expo](https://docs.expo.dev/get-started/installation/)

-You can check your version of Node and npm in your terminal using `node --version`
+You can check your version of Node and npm in your terminal using the following commands:

+`node --version`

 `npm --version`

 Typically, once Node is installed you can run the command